 The map above shows the location of High Accuracy Reference Network (HARN) points in Maryland.
 The position of these points was determined by GPS observations and have a stated accuracy of 1.0 to 0.1 parts per million.
 NGS published these monuments as part of the North American Datum (NAD) of 1983, 1991 adjustment.
 The Maryland Department of Transportation State Highway Administration (MDOT SHA) uses these points and this horizontal datum for our existing projects.

-Future Datums NGS is preparing a new Horizontal and a new Vertical Datum in the year 2022 to replace the NAD of 1983 and the North American Vertical Datum (NAVD) of 1988.
-This will affect the State Plane Coordinate System of Maryland, as well as the heights, or elevations, that were based on the NAVD of 1988.
-The system will be called the National Spatial Reference System of 2022 (NSRS 2022).
+Future Datums NGS is preparing a new Horizontal and a new Vertical Datum in the year 2025 to replace the NAD of 1983 and the North American Vertical Datum (NAVD) of 1988.
+MDOT SHA is aware of this change an is making plans on how to address it.

 Control Points

-The file is available for download here (2.0 Mb).
+The file is available for download here (299 Kb).

 EDM Calibration Baselines in Maryland